Galilia/NNP-project/README.md

 The project uses eslint to check TypeScript code and stylelint to check styles.

-Also, for strict control of the chapters of architectural principles, we use our own eslint plugin ***
+Also, for strict control of the chapters of architectural principles, we use our own [eslint plugin](https://www.npmjs.com/package/eslint-plugin-galilia-plugin).

-*** - in development

 ### Linters run